 Orion constellation can easily be found in the sky from November to February.
 For observers in the northern hemisphere, the constellation lies in the southwestern sky.
 For those in southern latitudes, Orion can be seen in the northwestern sky and appears to be standing on his head.
 The constellation’s hourglass shape is marked by the stars Betelgeuse, Bellatrix, Saiph, and Rigel, which are among the brightest stars in the night sky.
 Betelgeuse and Bellatrix mark the hunter’s shoulders and Saiph and Rigel mark his feet.

 The stars forming a diagonal line below the Orion’s Belt form an asterism known as Orion’s Sword.
-The star lying in the middle of the sword is not a star at all, but the famous Orion Nebula, which appears as a patch of light to the naked eye on clear nights.
+The star lying in the middle of the sword is not a star at all, but the famous Orion Nebula (Messier 42), which appears as a patch of light to the naked eye on clear nights.

 To the east, the line of the Orion’s Belt points toward Sirius, the brightest star in the sky, located in Canis Major constellation.
-To the west, the three stars point in the direction of Aldebaran, the brightest star in Taurus constellation, making it easy to locate the famous Pleiades and Hyades star clusters.
+To the west, the three stars point in the direction of Aldebaran, the brightest star in Taurus constellation, and make it easy to locate the famous Pleiades (Messier 45) and Hyades star clusters.

 The shape of different constellations and asterisms changes over time as a result of stars not being stationary and moving through space, but the three stars of the Orion’s Belt share the same origin and have the same proper motion, which means that they travel together, with the asterism retaining a similar shape over the centuries.
 This means that the Orion’s Belt looked almost the same in ancient times as it does now.